Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that admins can create and edit place purposes with advance notice requirements (0-6 days) and that these rules are enforced during scheduling.

+**Preconditions:**
+- Admin user is authenticated
+- Places management interface is accessible
+- At least one place exists
+- Purpose management functionality is available
+- Schedule modal can be tested for enforcement

 **Actions:**
 - Step 1: Sign in as admin and navigate to Places tab
 - Step 2: Select a place to manage